hashicorp/nomad/website/source/guides/acl.html.markdown

 ```

 Vault secret backends have the concept of roles, which are configuration units that group one or more
-Vault policies to a potential identity attribute, (Like an LDAP Group membership).
+Vault policies to a potential identity attribute, (e.g. LDAP Group membership).
 The name of the role
 is specified on the path, while the mapping to policies is done by naming them in a comma separated list,
 for example: